Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

-There are 3 campgrounds with 68 campsites (28 with electrical hookups), modern showers, rest rooms and a trailer dump station.
+There are 3 campgrounds with 63 campsites, including electric hookups, modern showers, rest rooms and a trailer dump station.
 Seven primitive equestrian campsites are offered and include fire rings and pit toilets.
 Advance campsite reservations can be booked through the park reservation system.
 Half of the campsites are available for on a first-come, first-serve basis.

 There are nine miles of hiking trails that wind their way through the wooded hills and valleys of the park.
 Six miles of trails are open to equestrians.

 Fishing on the 64-acre lake for bass, northern pike, tiger muskie, channel catfish, bluegill and crappie is a popular sport.
 The lake's timbered watershed makes it one of the clearest artificial impoundments in the state.
 Only rowboats and electric motors are permitted.
 A fish cleaning station and a boat ramp is also located nearby.